Speaker Bios

 Tsvetelina Thompson

-Managing Director, Twentyfour-Seven Inc.
+Managing Director, Twentyfour-Seven Organization

-Tsvetelina Thompson, managing director of Twentyfour-Seven Inc., helps businesses strengthening their corporate responsibilities and mitigates their liabilities under the Trafficking Victims Protection Act (TVPA).
+Tsvetelina Thompson, managing director of Twentyfour-Seven Organization, helps businesses strengthening their corporate responsibilities and mitigates their liabilities under the Trafficking Victims Protection Act (TVPA).
 She uses her personal experience and knowledge as a survivor to help corporations, law enforcement, and civic organizations combat this heinous crime.

 Thompson is the voice of and an advocate for victims of human trafficking, focusing primarily on women forced into sex.
 She first started helping sexually enslaved women in the Amsterdam Red Light District.
 She also facilitated the human trafficking training program for the Dutch Royal Gendarmeri and was instrumental in providing instruction and exercises to the military and the regional police on how to attend to the needs of victims, especially those trafficked across international borders.